 Give Yourself Extra Time to Get to the Interview

 If your map app says it will take 30 minutes to get the job interview, give yourself 45 minutes instead.
 This gives you time to navigate unexpected detours – such as an accident that has closed the roadway – and still get to the interview on time.
 It may even be helpful to find a coffee shop or restaurant close to the interview site and plan to go there beforehand.
 This ensures that you’re in the area on time and won’t be sidelined by unforeseen issues.

 Your interviewer will likely have your resume before them.
 However, there are times when this doesn’t happen, such as if your resume was misplaced or if you’re being interviewed by a panel of people and they didn’t make enough copies for everyone.
 Having extra copies with you shows that you want the interviewer or interviewers to know your qualifications.
 It also shows that you’re prepared.

-There are just some places where you don’t want your cellphone to go off and a job interview is one.
-Before walking into the building, put your phone on silent.
+There are just some places where you don’t want your cell phone to go off and a job interview is one.
+Before walking into the healthcare organization, put your phone on silent.
 During the interview itself, keep it in your bag or pocket, or set it next to you.
 Holding your phone in your hands the whole time can make you want to fidget with it, which can distract the interviewer.
 It might also make them wonder if your phone will get in the way of doing the job, which could be a huge turn-off.

 Ask the Interviewer Questions

-Generally in an interview, you are the one being asked the questions.
+Generally, in a healthcare job interview, you are the one being asked the questions.
 But you should also have a few questions to ask the interviewer.
 This shows your interest both in the job and in the company.
 Some questions to ask include what they’re looking for in a candidate, how they measure success, and the challenges someone in that position might face.